eu-digital-identity-wallet/eudi-docs-site/docs/ARF.md

 The Architecture and Reference Framework (ARF) outlines the specifications required to develop an interoperable European Digital Identity (EUDI) Wallet Solution based on common standards and practices.
 It defines high-level requirements to ensure consistent implementation across Member States.

 The Architecture and Reference Framework (ARF) is a work in progress that is continuously updated.
-It is reflecting collaborative efforts among the 27 Member States, the European Commission, and, where relevant, private sector operators.
+It reflects the collaborative efforts among the 27 Member States, the European Commission, and, where relevant, private sector operators.

 [Please review the latest version of the ARF](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/main/docs/architecture-and-reference-framework-main.md){:target="_blank"}.